 In the nature of the clash between Israel and the surrounding Arab countries, all this will create the objective circumstances that will pave the way for and assist the birth and growth of a national liberation movement that will adopt this strategy under the leadership of the workers and peasants.
-This alliance, and later the coalescence of the Palestinian national liberation movement with the Arab national liberation movement will give rise to, the Palestinian-Arab force and the Palestinian-Arab strategy which is capable of triumphing in a long and hard battle imposed by the nature of the enemy we are facing.
+This alliance, and later the coalescence of the Palestinian national liberation movement with the Arab national liberation movement with the Arab national liberation movetinian-Arab strategy which is capable of triumphing in a long and hard battle imposed by the nature of the enemy we are facing.